Pawpaw - Asimina triloba

 Custard Apple Family (Annonaceae)

 Pawpaw grows in thickets in the forest understory and along woodland edges.
-It is the native plant that produces the largest edible fruit in North America.
+It is the native plant that produces the largest berry in North America.
 The Kentucky champion tree is in Letcher County and is over 30 feet tall.

 - Native habitat: Northern Florida to Western New York, northern shores of Lake Ontario, Southern Michigan to Southwestern Iowa, and west to Southeastern Nebraska, and eastern parts of Kansas, Oklahoma and Texas.